shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 In order to publish contracts to the blockchain we will need to pay the gas fees.
 Get testnet MATIC from the [Mumbai faucet](https://faucet.polygon.technology/) by inputting your wallet address.

-Export your private key from MetaMask and put it in the `.secret` file, which will be used as the `mnemonic` variable in the config.
+Export your private key from MetaMask and paste it in a `.secret` file.
+This will be used as the `mnemonic` variable in the config.

-We'll need to create an account [here](https://rpc.maticvigil.com/) to have a quota for the RPC.
-Create an App and replace `{APP_ID}` in the config with the App Id.

-Now we'll deploy our contracts to Polygon.
+Now we can deploy our contract to Polygon.

 ```bash
 truffle migrate --network matic